‘Unprecedented’ Fire Destroys London Apartment Building

 “The fire crew, ambulance and police couldn’t do anything, they couldn’t get in, and they were just telling them to stay where they are, and we’ll come and get you.
 But things quickly escalated beyond measure and they couldn’t go back in and get them.Within another 15 minutes the whole thing was up in flames and there were still people at their windows shouting ‘Help me’.
 You could see the fire going into their houses and engulfing the last room that they were in.”

 The cause of the fire has yet to be determined, but the New York Times reports that a residents’ group had complained about “fire hazards in the building and what it called inattention by the landlord.”
-“Questions need to be answered as soon as possible,” said London Mayor Sadiq Khan.
+“Questions need to be answered as soon as possible,” said London mayor Sadiq Khan.
 “We can’t have a situation where people’s safety is put at risk because of bad advice being given or if it is the case, as has been alleged, of tower blocks not being properly serviced or maintained.”